 Welcome!
 Thank you for visiting my weblog.
-I am Irene, Elisabeth Pouw, a Dutch fashion- and interiorblogger.
-As blogger I am connecting my readers with beauty, style, quality, craftsmanship and harmony in colors for interior / design / architecture, haute couture, photography, art, antiques etc. I love decorating & bringing beauty and harmony into interiors.
+I am Irene, Elisabeth Pouw, a Dutch blogger.
+As blogger I am connecting my readers with beauty, style, quality and craftsmanship in various subjects like interiordesign, architecture, haute couture, photography, art etc. I love decorating & bringing beauty and harmony into interiors.
 I created this blog to share my passion for decorating as well as the many other things which inspire me.
 From time to time I am also highlighting certain interior designers, decorators, architects, stylists, photographers etc. I hope you enjoy your visit.
 Feel free to give a comment on my blogs.
 I will react back as soon as possible.
 Best regards, Irene Pouw from Holland.

 Interesting new jewelry line designed by Yolanthe Cabau.
 Yolanthe created and launched her own jewellery line called YC Jewels.
 She’s been able to embed her creativity and love for designer accessories into a broad range of bracelets, necklaces, earrings, belly rings and more great jewellery.

 About Yolanthe: Yolanthe Sneijder Cabau was born on the Island Ibiza (Spain) on 19 March 1985.
 Yolanthe is a Dutch-Spanish actress, model, designer, TV presenter and director & founder of the ‘Free A Girl’ foundation.
 In July 2010, Yolanthe married Wesley Sneijder in Italy.
 Thereby changing her official name to Yolanthe Sneijder Cabau.
 She uses Yolanthe Cabau as her professional name.
 For more information please have a look at the enclosed links below.